jackbaty/archive.baty.net/content/posts/2015/2015-03-28-a-briefcase-containing-the-chronicles-of-an-affair-between-a-man-and-his-secretary.md

-+++
-author = "Jack"
-categories = ["Journal"]
+---
+author: Jack
+categories:
+- Journal
-date = "2015-03-28T13:48:20+00:00"
+date: "2015-03-28T13:48:20+00:00"
-tags = ["Analog"]
+tags:
+- Analog
-title = "A briefcase containing the chronicles of an affair between a man and his secretary" url = "/2015/a-briefcase-containing-the-chronicles-of-an-affair-between-a-man-and-his-secretary/"
+title: A briefcase containing the chronicles of an affair between a man and his secretary

-+++
+url: /2015/a-briefcase-containing-the-chronicles-of-an-affair-between-a-man-and-his-secretary/
+---

 Álvaro Serrano on [A briefcase containing the chronicles of an affair between a man and his secretary][1]: